semantifyit/semantify-plugin-wordpress/readme.txt

 * Fixes for automatic annotation retrieval by the URL = 1.2 =
-* Fixed case when annotation was not displayed on main page with turned on annotation retrieval by the URL
+* Fixed case when annotation was not displayed on main page with turned on annotation retrieval by the URL = 1.3 =
+* Fixed error reporting when you have no api key

 == Upgrade Notice ==